About A Nice World

 Birth of a Website – In the early 90s the world wide web was starting to become more a part of life.
 I was drawn to create a site and to do so, read and used Julia Cameron’s book The Artist’s Way.
 I launched NiceGift.org, offering stained glass sun catchers aligned with (and raising funds for) ten nonprofit partners.
 Over time, I shifted the site to aNiceWorld.com sculpting jewelry one piece at a time in precious metal clay (PMC).
 The Nice boomerang was born and I launched the Braille jewelry line.
 At the time I hadn’t heard of or previously seen Braille jewelry and it inspired me to create more “secret messages” and to add hidden meanings to many Nice designs.

 A Nice World Reborn in Wax – On April 10, 2014 I struck up a friendship with Alex Streeter, an extraordinary New York based jeweler who had miraculously relocated to the heart of Barrio Viejo in Tucson.
 I’d met Alex a year or two prior thanks to the connecting of so many artists and creatives through Bohemia – An Artist’s Emporium in Tucson.
 Alex is not just an incredibly skilled, storied artist.
 He is the most vibrant, brilliant, fascinating and positive person I’ve ever met and a pure laugh riot.
 He was curious about PMC and together we created a piece which he then cast.
 This opened my eyes to lost wax casting and I soon took Alex’s advice to “Record the song and then print the records.”
 Thanks to the casting process, I can sculpt a single signature item in wax or PMC, then cast any number of perfect replicas in sterling and bronze, raising more money (a whole lot faster) for Nice nonprofit partners.
-This led to a total re-launch of A Nice World.
+This led to a total re-launch of A Nice World and pure joy for the years that followed.

 The NOW – That’s really all we have, isn’t it?
 This glorious NOW between past and future and we have the ability to create and celebrate it.
 A Nice World is my attempt to do a little bit of both at once.
 I’m grateful that people relate to and enjoy Nice jewelry because the fun is in the collaboration and that’s what makes it so NICE.